GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ## Game Page Tabs

+### /overview/ page
+- [ ] "Credits" need to be listed at the bottom of every page.
+If there are no credits listed, then it can be empty.

 ### /runs/ page
+- [ ] /runs/ page that shows "full runs" and "mini-challenges", has green top border on top of Full Runs and yellow top border for Mini-Challenges.
+- [ ] /runs/ page needs to remove "Submit a Run" button.
 - [ ] Advanced Filter for Glitch Category needs to match how Challenge, Restrictions, and Weapon / Aspect are.
 - [ ] Mini-Challenges, clicking on subcategories need to go to the subcategories page.
 - [ ] Fix the top-most container (holding Full Runs and Mini-Challenges) to be flush with game tabs header.
+- [ ] Challenge showing concatenation of Rule Builder?
+Why Does Challenge show "Hitless" , "Damageless" , and "boonless" ?

 ### /rules/ page
 - [ ] Run Categories drop-down accordion below uses old variables.
 Update to 3-tiered category system.